-Grievance Policy Relating to Complaints of Disability Discrimination
+ADA Grievance Process (Complaints of Disability Discrimination)

-The College has adopted an internal grievance procedure providing for prompt and equitable resolution of complaints alleging any action prohibited by Section 504 and/or the ADA.
-Any person who believes they have been subjected to discrimination on the basis of disability, including disagreements regarding requested accommodations, may file a grievance with Todd Cellini, Chief Academic and Operations Officer, Spartan College of Aeronautics and Technology, 10851 West 120th Ave, Broomfield, CO 80021, (303) 466-1714.
-Grievances must be in writing, contain the name and address of the person filing it, state the problem or action alleged to be discriminatory, and the remedy or relief sought.
+The College has adopted an internal formal complaint procedure providing for prompt and equitable resolution of grievances alleging any action prohibited by Section 504 and/or the ADA.
+Any student or applicant who believes they have been subjected to discrimination based on disability, including disagreements regarding requested accommodations, may file a grievance.